 About Sassy

-Sassy is a female Alaskan Malamute over 8 years old.
+Sassy is a female Alaskan Malamute about 9 years old.
 Carefully selected as a great representative of her breed, Cynthia decided to make her part of their program.
 Cynthia has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing